 Challenge yourself to learn something new and change your mindset!
 I have chosen to really focus on my relationship with food.
 I am on a journey with food to discover where my cravings come from, the emotions attached, and how I can mindfully eat healthier.
 I have also decided to learn Korean, to really take the time to appreciate the language of the country I live in.
 Thirdly, I have chosen to grow creatively by learning to play the guitar.
 I’ve been learning to play for the past 12 years, and I notice a pattern in this learning that has been fixed.
 It’s time for me to grow and really learn how to play this beautiful instrument!

 4. Build Relationships

-Making authentic connections with people is an important part of leadership.
+Making authentic connections with people is an important part of international school leadership – or any leadership.
 Begin with your relationship with you.
 Spend time with yourself, get to know who you are as a leader; which includes your strengths and challenges.
 Discover your passions, joys, and fears.
 Find out about your character and why you respond in certain ways.
 Learn and become more self-aware.
 Then, take the time to know your team, how you work together, challenge each other, share ideas and collaborate to reach a common goal.
 Make connections today!

 5. Discover Balance